 I'd like to thank journalist Jeanette Adib from the bottom of my heart for having provided us teenagers with stuff that made our dreams come true.
 How happy was I reading, re-reading, cutting and pasting material published by 'Revista do Rock'.

-Montage made by the art section of 'Revista do Rock' in 1964, showing a Rita Pavone cut out from the cover of her 1st album released in 1963, and Paul Anka in a photo from 1962.
+Composite made by Revista do Rock's art department in 1964, showing a Rita Pavone cut out from the cover of her 1st album released in 1963, and Paul Anka in a photo from 1962.
 As improbable as it may seem, Anka & Pavone ended up recording two duets at the RCA studios in Berlin in 1964.
-'Revista do Radio' was not only a pop music magazine, but it also predicted the future.
+'Revista do Rock' was not only a magazine for teens, but it also predicted the future.

 Jeanette Adib, the editor of Revista do Rock welcomes Connie Francis, who had flown from Rome to Rio de Janeiro in early February 1965.
 Miss Francis had performed 'Ho bisogno di vederti' at the competition Festival di San Remo 1965; Brazilian impresario Abraão Medina. is seen on the right of Miss Francis.